mmastrullo/Updated-Router-Project/README.md

 # Updated-Router-Project
 ## Description
-This is a single page application that provides information about ground school, a sign in page, pricing and blog.
+This is the shell of a single page application.
+Currently there is a navbar with links to sign-in, blog and pricing.
+All content is from Boostrap.

 ## How to Run
 Open the files using a local server to run.
 I like the terminal command npm install -- global http-server.